derkork/godot-statecharts/manual/manual.md

 #### Atomic states

 Atomic states are the most basic type of state.
-They cannot have child states and can either be active or inactive.
+They cannot have child states.
 Atomic states have no additional properties.

 #### Compound states